Section A - Introduction

 Section C – Where Can We Find Further Guidance?

-Please refer to the specific guidance that has already been produced for Methodist Managing Trustees accessible from the data protection page on TMCP’s website and refer to the Methodist Church website.
+Please refer to the specific guidance including numerous articles that have been produced for Methodist Managing Trustees accessible from the data protection page on TMCP’s website and refer to the Methodist Church website.
 Further specific guidance is being produced all the time and Managing Trustees will be notified when this is available via TMCP’s website and communications with the Districts.

 There is a wealth of detailed guidance available on the Information Commissioner’s Office (ICO)’s website: https://ico.org.uk/for-organisations/.

-Managing Trustees should however rely on the practical, day to day guidance and templates being produced by the Working Party.
+Managing Trustees should however rely on the practical, day to day guidance and templates produced by TMCP and the Connexional Team..

 If Managing Trustees have any queries then please contact TMCP (email@example.com) for further assistance regarding general data protection matters and the Conference Office for queries specifically relating to safeguarding or complaints and discipline matters (firstname.lastname@example.org).